 Webhooks

-A webhook is a POST request sent to a URL that you define in Docker Hub or another registry.
-Use webhooks to trigger an action in response to an event such as a repository push.
+A webhook is a POST request sent to a specified URL in Docker Hub or another registry.
+Webhooks help automate actions in response to events like a repository push.

 This functionality is only available in Portainer Business Edition.